Bondi Beach & Eastern Suburbs Private Tour

 South Head The Heritage Trail follows the cliff edge past military fortifications to Hornby Lighthouse, built in 1858.
 The views back across the harbour entrance to the city are among the best in Sydney.

-Paddington Victorian terraces line the sandstone ridges behind the eastern beaches.
-Paddington Reservoir Gardens is the standout — a 19th century reservoir transformed into a sunken garden, with the original brick vaults left exposed.
+Paddington Quaint victorian terraces line the streets in this historic suburb.
+Paddington Reservoir Gardens is a standout urban renewal project — a 19th century reservoir transformed into a sunken garden, with the original brick vaults left exposed.

 Barangaroo Reserve A former container terminal site landscaped to recreate the natural sandstone headland that stood here before industrial use.
-The foreshore path and Stargazer Lawn sit above Nawi Cove, which recreates the pre-1836 harbour shoreline.
+The foreshore path offers a scenic harbour walk and the chance to take in what appears to be a hill but it has a secret, a massive area for events concealed underneath it, known as the Cutaway.

 Freshly prepared picnic lunch